sandreae/klangkeller-website/content/s10c/about.md

-S10C is a performance and exhibition space for art, music and theory.
-It works on the basis that experimentation and spontaneity are crucial for a living and reflective art practice to survive.
-Each S10C night has 3 presentation/performance slots (45mins, 20mins and 5mins) which members of the changing S10C family can reserve directly 1 month, 1 week or 1 day in advance.
-Please come down and visit if you want to get involved.

-S10C events take place at SET in Lewisham
+S10C is a performance and exhibition space for music and art located at [SET Space](https://setspace.uk/) Lewisham.
+The program is formed organically by a pool of artists who signup to play on the scheduled event dates.
+We want to focus on allowing the presentation of works in progress and spontaneous collaborations.
+This might mean the program isn't confirmed until relatively near to when an event will happen.
+Thanks in advance for your patience and curiosity!